-177. No large amounts of hazardous waste are expected to originate in the project construction phase.
-This waste must be handed over to the contractor having the relevant license.
-During construction phase hazardous wastes may be generated from vehicle operation and maintenance, as well as on construction camp.

-- 178. Hazardous waste should be stored, transferred to licensed companies, transported, and disposed in compliance with legislative requirements and by following the rules for hazardous waste management. - 179.
+- 267. No large amounts of hazardous waste are expected to originate in the project construction phase.
+Approximate total amount of hazardous waste is 55 kg per year.
+This waste must be handed over to the Construction Company (CC) having the relevant license.
+During construction phase hazardous wastes may be generated from vehicle operation as well as on construction camp. - 268.
+Hazardous waste will be temporarily stored at the dedicated place at the construction site and transferred to licensed company for final disposal. - 269.
 Hazardous waste must be collected and temporarily placed in the pre-selected, agreed area with consideration of requirements applicable to each waste type.
 The area allocated for temporary storage of hazardous waste shall have special preventive measures implemented, in particular, containers shall have secondary containment and no mixing of hazardous waste with any other waste shall be allowed.
 Hazardous waste containers shall be checked for tightness.
 The staff involved in hazardous waste management shall be trained in waste management and safety issues.
-The waste shall be removed every 3 days. - 180.
-Since there are no landfills for hazardous waste available in Georgia, this category waste must be handed over to authorized contractor for utilization.
-For hazardous waste agreement with company authorized for treatment (deactivation, incineration) or re-use in other technological processes will be signed. - 181.
-Soil polluted with petroleum hydrocarbons because of accidental small-scale fuel/oil spills (leakages) can be remediated onsite (e.g. in situ bioremediation).
-Larger spills (less likely to be the case from experience with other similar projects) must be localized, contaminated soil removed by authorized contractor for remediation.
+The waste shall be removed every 3 days. - 270.
+Since there are no landfills for hazardous waste available in Georgia, this category waste must be handed over to authorized Construction Company (CC) for utilization.
+For hazardous waste agreement with company authorized for treatment (deactivation, incineration) or re-use in other technological processes will be signed. - 271.
+Soil polluted with petroleum hydrocarbons because of accidental small-scale fuel/oil spills (leakages) can be remediated onsite (e.g., in situ bioremediation).
+Larger spills (less likely to be the case from experience with other similar projects) must be localized, contaminated soil removed by authorized Construction Company (CC) for remediation.
 New, clean soil must be introduced, followed by re-cultivation.
-It is recommended to involve an authorized company for this service. - 182.
-Construction Company before start construction activities shall prepare a Company Waste Management Plan.
-The plan shall generally include: - information about waste generated (in particular about its origin, and types, composition and amount of waste defined in the List of Waste); - information on the measures to be taken for the prevention of waste generation and its recovery, especially in the case of hazardous waste; - a description of the method for separation of waste generated, in particular of hazardous waste, from the other waste; - methods and conditions for the temporary storage of waste; - waste treatment methods applied and/or information on persons to whom waste is transferred for further treatment.
+It is recommended to involve an authorized company for this service. - 272.
+Construction Company before start construction activities shall prepare a project specific Waste Management Plan.
+The plan shall generally include: - information about waste generated (in particular about its origin, and types, composition and amount of waste defined in the List of Waste); - information on the measures to be taken for the prevention of waste generation and its recovery, especially in the case of hazardous waste; - a description of the method for separation of waste generated, in particular of hazardous waste, from the other waste; - methods and conditions for the temporary storage of waste;

+waste treatment methods applied and/or information on persons to whom waste is transferred for further treatment.